Ajay-056/Google-Recaptcha-V3-JS/README.md

 # Google-Recaptcha-V3-JS

-Google Recaptcha V3 using Vanilla JavaScript
+Google Recaptcha V3 using JavaScript

   - Please ensure that your browser is allowing CORS before using the application
   - Anyone can help solve this issue by programatically adding the header